Visualizing the Spiritual Master

 And from this moment on, till becoming a Buddha, I shall never forsake it, though my life be at stake.

-So we had the merely aspiring state and the pledged aspiring state of bodhichitta.
+So, we had the merely aspiring state and the pledged aspiring state of bodhichitta.

-And then the lustrous action that corresponds to that is to encourage others to the Mahayana path – if they are receptive; it doesn’t mean go and be a missionary.
+Then, the noble action that corresponds to that is to encourage others to the Mahayana path – if they are receptive; it doesn’t mean go and be a missionary.
 This obviously was originally intended in terms of this whole Hinayana/Mahayana thing, that if somebody follows Hinayana that’s certainly not by any means destructive; it’s a constructive thing.
 We shouldn’t go as a Mahayanist and say, “No, that was bad.
 Now you must become Mahayana,” and make them think that following Hinayana was wrong.

 Generating the Engaged State of Bodhichitta